quozd/awesome-dotnet/README.md

 * [RestEase](https://github.com/canton7/RestEase) - Easy-to-use typesafe REST API client library, which is simple and customisable.
 Heavily inspired by Refit
 * [RestLess](https://github.com/letsar/RestLess) - The automatic type-safe-reflectionless REST API client library for .Net Standard.
 * [HttpClientGoodies](https://github.com/jeffijoe/httpclientgoodies.net) - utilities for working with `HttpClient`
 * [WebApiClient](https://github.com/dotnetcore/WebApiClient) An open source project based on the HttpClient.
-You only need to define the c# interface and modify the related features to invoke the client library of the remote http interface asynchronously.
+You only need to define the c# interface and modify the related features to invoke the client library of the remote http interface asynchronously. **NOTE**: This is not affiliated with Microsoft or .NET
 * [Apizr](https://github.com/Respawnsive/Apizr) Refit based web api client, but resilient (retry, connectivity, cache, auth, log, priority, etc...).
 * [Fluxzy.Core](https://github.com/haga-rak/fluxzy.core) - A fully managed and fully streamed Man-On-The-Middle library to intercept, record and alter HTTP/1.1, H2, websocket traffic over plain or secure channels.